Why All New Homes Should Be Smart Homes

 However, today’s audio and video streaming require a lot of bandwidth.
 It’s absolutely essential to have an enterprise-grade network system installed because of the bandwidth speed.
 Since the price of these control systems has come down dramatically in the last several years, a control system can be added to your home at an affordable cost.
-Find out other topics you will want to discuss with your builder here.

 Avoid the Confusing Nature of Smart Home Technology

 The problem is confusion.
 There are so many systems on the market that can control a multitude of things.
 This is why it is vital to involve a professional to educate you on the different product lines, their features, and have them integrate it all into your home.
 By having a certified and insured expert, you ensure that your electronics will not be compromised since they are communicating over the best quality cables.

 According to the recent Consumer Technology Association’s 14th Annual State of the Builder Technology Market Study:

 - 90% of new homes now have a broadband connection (and half of these are dedicated to a home office).